forestgrape/coronavirus/index.md

 The cattle rich regions in the North and North East: Galicia, La Rioja, Basque Country have a lower death rate and higher recover rate than Madrid, Valencia, Castile, Catalonia and Leon.
 As expected from the humid climate in the communities Canary Islands, Melila and Balearic Islands the recover rates are high and the death rates are low compared to central Spain.

 #### Remark
 Similar patterns seem to be in the USA and France.
+For analysis, ideally the partitioning of population is fine-grained to a level of at most a few 100K people per partition.

 ### Biological Basis
 First observations of cross immune protections are described.
-Then species jumps of betacoronaviruses are described and even jumps from BCoV to humans have been observed.
+Then examples of host species jumps of betacoronaviruses are described including jumps from BCoV to humans.
 [in work]

 #### observed cross immune protections between different coronaviruses
 [Cross immune protections](#cross-immune-protection) against coronaviruses have been observed for different strains, therefore cross protections can exists for coronaviruses.
 Examples of observed cross immune protections are:
-* As already noted in the introduction  [Van der Hoek et al.](#vanderhoek2012) observed by analysing serum conversions:
+* As already noted in the introduction  [Van der Hoek et al.](#vanderhoek2012) observed by analysing serum conversions (no additional serum conversion occurs):
     - OC43 -protects-> HKU1 (only unidirectional)
     - NL63 -protects-> 229E (only unidirectional)